WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 \subsubsection{Results}

-The RMS error of each method for each of the seven nights of radio frequency polysomnography data is shown in Figure~\ref{fig:rms_per_day}.
-It can be seen that WiRM outperforms all other methods, regularly achieving a lower RMS error per night.
-When compared against the best-performing state-of-the-art method, WiRM achieves an overall average RMS error improvement of $38\%$.
+The RMS error of each method for each of the ten test subjects of radio frequency polysomnography data is shown in Figure~\ref{fig:rms_per_day}.
+It can be seen that WiRM outperforms all other methods, regularly achieving a lower RMS error per test subject.
+When compared against the best-performing state-of-the-art method, WiRM achieves an overall average RMS error improvement of $34.7\%$.

 Another useful performance metric is the percentage of estimations within a given absolute error of the ground truth.
 An example of this metric for each method is presented in Figure~\ref{fig:our_bpm_error_bins}.
-As shown, for the provided night, WiRM has over $50\%$ of its samples within $1\text{ BPM}$ of the ground truth respiratory rate and over $30\%$ within the error range of $[1, 3)\text{ BPM}$.
-These results demonstrate that WiRM computes a respiratory rate estimate that closely follows the ground truth for the majority of estimates on the shown night.
+As shown, for the provided test subject, WiRM has over $50\%$ of its samples within $1\text{ BPM}$ of the ground truth respiratory rate and over $30\%$ within the error range of $[1, 3)\text{ BPM}$.
+These results show that WiRM closely tracks the ground-truth respiratory rate for most estimates from the test subject.

 This ability for WiRM to track the respiratory rate over time is further displayed in Figure~\ref{fig:our_bpm_estimations}, where the estimated respiratory rate $\tilde{B}(n)$ is closely following the ground truth $B(n)$.
 Figure~\ref{fig:our_bpm_estimations} also contains red shading where the method was unable to detect the presence of breathing.
-Notably, WiRM correctly identifies the presence of a breath within the CSI data for $92.2\%$ of the time for the given night.
+Notably, WiRM correctly identifies the presence of a breath within the CSI data for $93.0\%$ of the time for the given test subject.

-Performing a similar analysis across all days, measuring the percentage of samples within $3\text{ BPM}$ of the ground truth respiratory rate $B(n)$ yields Figure~\ref{fig:estimates_within_bpm}.
-For most of the nights within the radio-frequency polysomnography dataset, WiRM is observed to have a higher percentage of samples within $3\text{ BPM}$ of absolute value error.
-Although not outperforming the current state-of-the-art for all of the nights against this metric, it still achieves an average improvement of $33.1\%$ across all nights over the best performing method for any given night.
+Performing a similar analysis for all ten test subjects, measuring the percentage of samples within $3\text{ BPM}$ of the ground truth respiratory rate $B(n)$ yields Figure~\ref{fig:estimates_within_bpm}.
+For most of the test subjects from the radio-frequency polysomnography dataset, WiRM is observed to have a higher percentage of samples within $3\text{ BPM}$ of absolute value error.
+Although not outperforming the current state-of-the-art for all of the test subjects against this metric, it still achieves an average improvement of $30.4\%$ across all ten test subjects when compared to the best performing method for each test subject.